Image: Shutterstock

 Is Calamine Lotion Safe For Babies?

-Calamine lotion can be safely used for relief from skin irritation and other skin problems in babies.
-The lotion also has astringentiXA property of a substance that helps in removing excess oils and tightening pores properties, which constrict skin tissue to help provide the baby relief from skin inflammation.
+Calamine is a mild and gentle lotion that can be safely used for relief from skin irritation and other skin problems in babies.
+The lotion also has astringentiA property of a substance that helps in removing excess oils and tightening pores properties, which constrict skin tissue to help provide the baby relief from skin inflammation.

-Although calamine lotion is considered suitable for use among babies, it is important to consult the pediatrician before use.
+Although calamine lotion is considered baby-friendly, it is vital to consult the pediatrician before use.

 Uses Of Calamine Lotion For Infants